Alternative Teacher Certification Programs

 The number of participants accepted into each MAAPP/RTC cohort is based upon identified critical shortage content areas and available funding.

-The Maryland Approved Alternative Preparation Program (MAAPP) Resident Teacher Certificate (RTC) is a two year program that provides support to career changers who are interested in becoming Special Education Teachers in Elementary or Secondary Education.
-The program is in partnership with the College of Notre Dame of Maryland University (NDMU) and the Maryland State Department of Education.
+The Maryland Approved Alternative Preparation Program (MAAPP) Resident Teacher Certificate (RTC) is a two-year program that provides support to career changers who are interested in becoming Special Education Teachers in Elementary or Secondary Education.
+The program is in partnership with the Notre Dame of Maryland University (NDMU) and the Maryland State Department of Education.
 Those accepted into this program will attend classes and participate in an internship during the summer months and will be placed in a classroom in August.
-Candidates who successfully complete this program will emerge with a state approved certification in the area of Special Education.
+Candidates who successfully complete this program will emerge with a state-approved certification in the area of Special Education and General Education.

 Candidates interested in this program must meet the following criteria:

-- Bachelor’s degree (may not be in Education) – your transcripts will be reviewed by the College of Notre Dame of MD to determine if your completed course work is best suited to pursue certification in Elementary or Secondary Education
+- Bachelor’s degree (may not be in Education) – your transcripts will be reviewed by the Notre Dame of Maryland University (NDMU) to determine if your completed course work is best suited to pursue certification in Elementary or Secondary Education

 - An average of “B” or better in qualifying courses